Savvythelegend/PGDocs/docs/postgis.md

 The [`postgis-example.yaml` manifest](samples/postgis-example.yaml) below
 provides some guidance on how the creation of a PostGIS cluster can be done.

-!!!
-Warning
+:::warning
-    Please consider that, although convention over configuration applies in CloudNativePG, you should spend time configuring and tuning your system for production.
+Please consider that, although convention over configuration applies in
+    CloudNativePG, you should spend time configuring and tuning your system for production.
 Also the `imageName` in the example below deliberately points to the latest available image for PostgreSQL 17 - you should use a specific